© Theo Von Cezar

 “As you can see, there are two different types of tickets.
 This pocket (she held a white pocket with a big ‘O’ representing the unification of all faiths printed in black on its front side) contains the tickets to Hereafter One.”
 As she spoke, she kept her veiled face aimed at Ahma.
 “And this,” she continued, while pointing to a black pack whose margins were bordered with tiny gold flambeaux, “this pack contains tickets to Hereafter Two.
 Quite simple, isn’t it?” she said, her covered face aiming at Jovian.

-“And now, as starters, each of you will be provided with one set of tickets to Hereafter One and one to Hereafter Two.
+“As starters, each of you will be provided with one set of tickets to Hereafter One and one to Hereafter Two.
 I think this will suffice for you to carry on with your duties for as long as seven days.
 If you do your job well, you’ll be given more tickets to deliver.
-Remember that you are dealing with tickets to Hereafter, boys!” she said, a grave tone added to her voice.
+Remember, you are dealing with tickets to Hereafter, boys!” the woman said, a grave tone added to her voice.
 “Fifty thousand golden bucklers will find their place inside your pockets for every ticket sold, plus a recompense of five hundred thousand bucklers at ten tickets to Hereafter Two sold.
-That’s a lot of money considering the times we are living in.
 This is the best-paid job in Nebula City, boys!
 You should be very proud that you’ve been chosen to do it.
-Now, the prices: five hundred thousand silver bucklers is the price for a place in Hereafter One.
-Exactly the same sum is required for a place in Hereafter Two, only that it should be golden bucklers, remember, golden bucklers!
-You needn't worry, for there will be cravers for these tickets, too.
-No matter how large their sins are, they have their right to be redeemed too.
-Is this fair enough for you, boys?
-Mind you, any deviation from these rules will bring the immediate annulment of the contract, plus severe penalties.”

-As she went on, it seemed that she had become more certain of the boys’ acceptance, yet this only made Ahma’s reluctance grow bigger.
+As she went on, it seemed that she had become more certain of their acceptance, yet this only made Ahma’s reluctance grow bigger.
 Should he trust this woman?
 Who was this woman?

 “Now, before going into more details… can I have your answer, boys?
 Do you accept my offer?” the woman said, her voice returning to a medium tone.

 “Come on, boys!
 Make up your minds!
-This is not a time for deepening into your thoughts.
+This is not a time for contemplation!
 Why does it take so long for you to decide on a matter of life and death?
-God, you’re not emos, are you?
-Just think of all the fresh water you could buy with this amount of money; not mentioning the kind of food you could buy with it.
+God, you’re not Emos, are you?
+Just think of all the fresh water you could buy with this amount of money, not mentioning the kind of food you could afford.
 I bet you haven’t even tasted it yet since it’s only for the wealthy nowadays.
 I’m not talking about that crap...
 How do they call it?
 Veggie pies, which is full of synthetic garbage.
 No wonder no one is ever allowed inside their factories except their workers, who are forced to keep the secret otherwise they get the sack.
 Those people are all tamed!
-And where do you think that rotten smell and brownish clouds, which often hover above the city, come from?
+And where do you think that rotten smell and brownish clouds which often hover above the city come from?
 It’s their disposable garbage!
 It was said they used pure spinach in the past, but that happened a very long time ago; now it’s a mixture of ‘grass’ grown inside their labs.
 You thought that that was real spinach, real veggie food, didn’t you?
 HUH!
 Thank God at least they put salt in it.
 Only 1% of it it’s real food, boys; the rest is plastic.
 All synthesized.
 You eat synthetic food.
 In fact, you don’t eat food at all.
 Only the big bosses, and the State—the rich ones—have access to the real food.
-They are the real ‘herbivores’ and ‘carnivores’ alive today, not you.
+They are the real ‘herbivores’ and ‘carnivores’ alive today, not you!

 “I don’t know...
 I need more time, to think...”
 Ahma said scowling at the female presence in front of him.